gSchool/lti-dotnet-react-week-2/checkpoints/02-production-javascript-concepts.md

 * type: project
 * id: 92963a5a-2942-4143-b9db-6bcbc39db20e
-* title: JS Native Array Methods
+* title: Production JavaScript Concepts

 <!--'question' is required, markdown, the question to be answered-->

 ##### !question

-### JS Native Array Methods
+### Production JavaScript Concepts

+Using JavaScript and TDD in JavaScript, create a simple quiz that can be taken in the console.

-Submit the github repo containing your work on the js-native-array-methods below.
+Submit the github repo  containing your work on Production JavaScript Concepts below.

 ##### !end-question